Manteo (Native American leader): Lost Colony

-In 1587 Manteo returned to Roanoke along with Governor John White's ill-fated expedition to plant a permanent English colony in the New World.
+In 1587, Manteo returned to Roanoke along with Governor John White's ill-fated expedition to plant a permanent English colony in the New World.
 Manteo was involved in several nighttime attacks which took place in 1587.
 The Native Americans had informed the English that some of their men were killed.
 To seek revenge, the English attempted to plot an attack on the Roanoke, who they believed had killed the English men.
 But, the English killed several Croatan people by mistake.
 As a mediator between the English and the Native Americans, and due to his loyalty to the English people, Manteo was caught in the middle.
 He had mixed feelings about the attacks and understood the points of views of both sides.

 Relations with the Roanoke colonists

-Manteo was essential to English–Native American communications during those early voyages to and explorations of the New World organized by Raleigh.
-The relationship that Manteo shared with the English serves as an early example of positive racial and cultural relations in North America and also as a positive example of race relations within the context of Western civilization.
-Manteo was a trusted friend, teacher, and guide to the English settlers while remaining loyal to his native people during early American history, when English and Native American relations were highly unstable.
-Manteo is one of the foremost examples of positive race relations in early American history.

-Manteo was useful to the English settlers in several ways.
-He served as a guide and translator to the English.
+Manteo served as a guide and translator to the English.
 Manteo and the English people were able to learn about each other's language and culture.
 Manteo at times was also a mediating figure between the English and the Native Americans.
 Because of his status among the English people and his peaceful communication with them, some of the Croatan considered Manteo to be disloyal to them and a traitor at times of conflict.

-There were other Native Americans who were friendly toward the English as well.
-Wanchese and other Native Americans such as Towaye shared relationships with Manteo and the English colonists.
+Wanchese and other Native Americans such as Towaye shared relationships with Manteo and the English colonists, although Wanchese had a more negative relationship with the English colonists.